NEXT PARISH COUNCIL MEETING - MONDAY 10 NOVEMBER 7PM VILLAGE HALL

 They also have the Woolpack, in Debenham, the Plough at Sutton, near Woodbridge, and the Globe, in Wisbech.

-Public Inns Partnership is looking for a new tenant for the Fox Inn at Honington and hopes to open it in early February.
+Public Inns Partnership is looking for a new tenant for the Fox Inn at Honington.

 If interested, email [email protected] or call Roisin on 07941 560182.